Interpol Search

 Here, you’ll find answers to frequently asked questions about Interpol’s operations and international searches.
 You’ll discover information on preventing unlawful search notices, verifying data in Interpol’s databases, and how to remove information from its system.

-Interpol is an international police organization that aims to facilitate cross-border police cooperation and combat international crime.
-Its goal is to make the world a safer place by assisting law enforcement agencies around the globe in communicating and coordinating with each other to prevent and investigate crimes that cross international boundaries.
+Interpol is an international police organization that aims to facilitate cross-border cooperation between police officers in every member country to combat international crime.
+This independent body aims to make the world a safer place by assisting law enforcement agencies around the globe in communicating and coordinating with each other to prevent and investigate crimes that cross international boundaries.

 Interpol is an international criminal police organization whose goal is to unite the efforts of law enforcement authorities from different member countries in the fight against crime.
 Interpol’s main activities include coordinating international searches and processing data in its information system.